Legal Heir, Succession Certificate, and Surviving Member Apostille: The Three Mistakes Even Apostille Agents Make

 Why this cluster is so often handled wrong

 We will not cover which document to obtain (LHC vs Succession Cert vs SMC).
 That is a separate matter for your lawyer or the issuing authority in your state.
-We will focus on the apostille and embassy attestation chain, where the mistakes happen.
+We will focus on the apostille and embassy attestation steps, where the mistakes happen.

 A Legal Heir Certificate is a personal civil document.
 It is issued by the Tahsildar, Taluk office, or District Revenue authority.
 It carries the state revenue department's seal.
 It belongs in the same category as a birth certificate or a marriage certificate for apostille purposes.